-Photograph of Piave In 1841, Piave turned his writing efforts to writing a libretto for composer Samuel Levi, an adaptation of Carlo Goldoni's La bottega del caffe (The Coffee House).
+In 1841, Piave turned his efforts to writing a libretto for composer Samuel Levi, an adaptation of Carlo Goldoni's La bottega del caffe (The Coffee House).
 The work was never performed, but the exercise gave Piave his first experience writing for opera.
 Piave completed a second libretto, for composer Giovanni Pacini, and, in 1843, agreed to write a libretto for an opera to be performed at Venice's famed Teatro La Fenice-the composer for this opera was Giuseppe Verdi.

 Piave and Verdi had not met, but the two corresponded by letter to collaborate on the libretto for Ernani, an adaptation of Victor Hugo's play Hernani.
-Piave completed the libretto in less than two months, but Verdi feared the writer's inexperience with staging an opera had led him to overload the libretto with verbose passages that would tax singers and audiences alike.
+Piave completed the libretto in less than two months, but Verdi feared the writer's inexperience with staging had led him to overload the libretto with sections of too many words, which would be difficult for singers to sing and audiences to hear accurately.
 Traveling to Venice, Verdi met Piave for the first time.
 Piave and Verdi became close friends, often traveling so that they could work together in person and corresponding regularly when collaborating across distances.
 Verdi was sometimes domineering, as when the production of Rigoletto was in jeopardy, but Piave remained loyal.
 Piave once described their friendship as "a faith, a religion, a cult."

-On December 5, 1867, Piave suffered a debilitating stroke, which robbed him of his ability to speak and move.
+On December 5, 1867, Piave suffered a stroke, which robbed him of his ability to speak and move.
 Verdi, along with others in the music community, helped support the librettist and his family during his illness.
 During his lifetime, Piave wrote approximately seventy librettos, but today, he is primarily remembered for the ten he wrote for Verdi's operas, including Macbeth (1847), Rigoletto (1851), and La traviata (1853).